We asked 28 experts “What are the Most Life Changing Books?”

 How did we get to where we are today?

-I literally gulped and grasped for air while reading this gripping true account of bravery, loyalty, and beating all odds.
+I literally gulped and gasped for air while reading this gripping true account of bravery, loyalty, and beating all odds.

 A tad dense a times, but the most empowering research on how to think smarter.

 Water is an essential to life on earth yet usable fresh water only accounts for one percent of it.

 Many issues regarding this precious resource aren’t talked about, this book sheds light on questions such as: “should fresh water be a human right” and so much more.

 There is so much I didn’t know about water prior to reading this book, this book made me look at bottled water differently and now I barely drink it.
 I highly recommend people read this book, the earth is counting on you!

 For anyone looking to start simplifying their life, this is the place to start.

 The method Marie Kondo presents is easy to understand and covers every aspect of tidying.
 Not only does it allow you to live a tidier life but it targets the root.
 It provides techniques for dealing with objects and changes your perception of material things.

 This is a great book and can be a life changer – especially if you tend to fall on the introverted side, like me!

 I like the book because it provides actionable tips and strategies that you can do to… well… win friends and influence people!
 In addition to being actionable, it’s also inspirational, written in such a way as to encourage you to act and to maximize your leadership potential.
 I’d highly recommend it.